Robert M. Stroud: Early life and education

 Robert Michael Stroud was born in Stockport, England in 1942.
 He attended the Manchester Warehousemen and Clerks Orphan School (MWCOS) also known as Cheadle Hulme school from 1950-1961.
 He had an early interest in astronomy and would stargaze through his telescope in his garden.
 He worked with his father, an engineer, to design and build electronic devices.
-He attended Cambridge University from 1961 where he studied in physics and mathematics, graduating in 1964.
-For his graduate studies he attended J.D.Bernal's laboratory at Birkbeck College, London University (1964-1968), where he occupied the desk that had been Rosalind Franklin's desk during her time as a researcher there.
+He attended University of Cambridge from 1961 where he studied in physics and mathematics, graduating in 1964.
+For his graduate studies he attended J.D.Bernal's laboratory at Birkbeck, University of London (1964-1968), where he occupied the desk that had been Rosalind Franklin's desk during her time as a researcher there.
 His thesis concerned defining the structures of lipoic acid, nucleosides and peptides.
 He discerned the crystal structure of the molecule tubercidin with non-centrosymmetric direct methods.
 He finished his PhD at Birkbeck in 1968.

 Career

-After obtaining his PhD, he was offered a position at Oxford University in the department headed by David Chilton Phillips, though the position's start date was to commence after a year.
+After obtaining his PhD, he was offered a position at University of Oxford in the department headed by David Chilton Phillips, though the position's start date was to commence after a year.
 He undertook a postdoctoral appointment at California Institute of Technology (Caltech).
 He enjoyed Caltech and was appointed as an instructor and ultimately declined the position at Oxford.
 He became an assistant professor of chemistry in 1973, associate professor in 1975.
 In 1976 was hired at the University of California, San Francisco to help establish a program in structural biology.
 At UCSF he used the Pacific electric ray, a model organism, to research the acetylcholine receptor that enables rapid signaling in the nervous system.
 He went on to define the atomic and structural basis of transmembrane channels and transporters including the first for aquaporins, ammonia channels, and mechanisms for regulation of primary and secondary transporters, and ion conducting channels.
 He served as the editor of the Annual Review of Biophysics and Biomolecular Structure (now the Annual Review of Biophysics) from 1994 to 2003.
 Stroud has published over 360 publications in peer-reviewed journals.